VALAWAI/C0_email_sensor/README.md

 # C0_email_sensor

-The E-mail sensor (C0) is designed component extracts information from e-mails and propagates it to all the infrastructure.
+The E-mail sensor (C0) extracts information from e-mails and propagates it to all the infrastructure.

 ## Summary